Apply Now

 DETAILS

 This course provides an in-depth study of the design and conduct of health care research with emphasis on identifying researchable clinical, educational, and health care delivery problems.
 Analysis and interpretation of data from qualitative and quantitative research designs will be emphasized.
-Students will begin to investigate and develop their doctoral scholarly project question and complete a systematic literature review to support the project.
+Students will begin to investigate and develop their project question and complete a systematic literature review to support the doctoral scholarly project.

 Prerequisites: Graduate Statistics